-Giles was named the winner of the statewide 2017 Excellence in Leadership award from the Massachusetts Nonprofit Network for his strategic vision, passion, ethical integrity, innovation, perseverance, and collaborative style.
-He is a cross-sector leader who serves on the board of directors for Philanthropy Massachusetts, and has been on advisory committees for the Attorney General, State Treasurer, and Mayor’s Office for Immigrant Advancement.
-He holds a Master’s degree in Public Affairs from UMass-Boston and is an alumnus of the Institute for Nonprofit Practice.
+During his time leading BCNC, he was named the winner of the statewide 2017 Excellence in Leadership award from the Massachusetts Nonprofit Network, and was also a member of the Barr Foundation Fellows Class of 2017.
+A current board member with Philanthropy Massachusetts, Giles has previously served on advisory committees for Massachusetts’ Attorney General, State Treasurer, and Boston’s Mayor’s Office for Immigrant Advancement, among others.
+He holds a graduate degree in Public Affairs from UMass-Boston and is an alumnus of the Institute for Nonprofit Practice.

 Giles is a published poet, spoken-word performance artist, and former cultural organizer.
 Together with his wife, Giles seeks to impart his love of arts and community to their three children.